Mpox

 - Authorities may establish measures such as limiting or banning the movement of suspect animals, application of quarantine or discarding potentially infected animals.

-- Rapid detection of cases and encouragement of early health-seeking behaviours at healthcare centres.
+- Early and rapid detection of cases and encouragement of early health-seeking behaviours at healthcare centres.

 - Social mobilization for pre- or post-exposure smallpox vaccination, if required.